thomasclarke1969/documentation/client/rest/identity.md

 GET /following
 ```

-This will return an array of user_ids.
-Note that the set of follows is all users this user has ever had a conversation with plus anyone this user has explicitly followed.
+This will return an array of user_ids (i.e. not the full Identity object).
+Note that the results include all users this user has ever had a conversation with plus anyone this user has explicitly followed.

 ```console
 curl  -X GET \